rilpires/saucer_engine/README.md

 - [Dear ImGui 1.79](https://github.com/ocornut/imgui/tree/v1.79), for graphic editor interface
 - [yaml-cpp 0.6.3](https://github.com/jbeder/yaml-cpp/tree/yaml-cpp-0.6.3), for yaml file parsing/emitting

-Nexts TO-DO's for sure:
+Nexts TO-DO's (by priority):
-- Networking module
 - Packing resources to a proper release build
 - More audio formats, cursor and possibly positioning("3D") sound.
+- Networking module
+- Integrate a file explorer in editor (will use boost or C++17)
 - Supporting Lua to the most recent version (5.4.2).
 - Imports for some popular tools (Aseprite, Tiled, ... )